AGS Junior Service Fellows

 4) To remain in “Good Standing” as an AGS JSF, each student must undertake at least 10 hours of public service ANNUALLY through geographical activities identified by the following GeoBadges (www.GeoBadges.org):

-CrisisMappers: Support to any crisis through myriad mapping-related activities recognized by the CrisisMappers community.
+CrisisMappers: Support to any crisis through myriad mapping-related activities recognized by the CrisisMappers community, such as participation in Humanitarian OpenStreetMap (www.hotosm.org).
+Annually, thousands of CrisisMappers contribute their time to help in crisis response and recovery through mapping.

-MapStory: Support to libraries, museums, government agencies, community organizations, and educational institutions that contributes new geographical data and stories to the global data commons via www.mapstory.org.
+MapStory: Support to libraries, museums, government agencies, community organizations, and educational institutions by contributing new geographical data and stories to the global data commons via www.mapstory.org.

 NOTE: This list is always growing, with new opportunities to give back to your community through geography inspired public service.